11 Things to Do on Halloween If You're Not Going Trick-or-Treating

 Not planning on going door to door?
 Here are a few Halloween-themed activities you can do right at home (or nearby), with kids or on your own.

-Fun things to do on Halloween at home
+Fun Things to Do on Halloween at Home

-It’s not Halloween without an abundance of sweets, right?
+It's not Halloween without an abundance of sweets, right?
 Gather your kids, invite over neighbors, or host a bunch of your friends for a night of decking out cookies or cupcakes (or both!) with icing spiderwebs, candy corn graveyards, and marshmallow ghosts.
+Keep it outdoors and/or masked if your group includes both vaccinated and unvaccinated people.

 It's never too late to decorate pumpkins—even on Halloween night.
 If you're stuck inside (or prefer to stay inside), spend the spookiest night of the year trying some no-carve pumpkin ideas.
 Kids love it, and it's way less messy than carving pumpkins.